UVic-Data-Science-for-SE/course/README.md

 Courses will not be able to accommodate personal scheduling issues, including time zone variations (from Pacific Daylight time).

 ## Creating Course Material
 I use [Quarto](https://quarto.org) to create the HTML slides for the course.
 All the notes are in Quarto Markdown, a text format, and readable directly on Github.
 If you would like to generate PDFs instead, clone the repo to your machine, and in the top directory, run `quarto render --to pdf`.
 This will also interpret all the R commands anew, so you should also have R (v 4.4.3) installed.
+I didn't have good luck with R v 4.5 and these libraries.

 Running R, and then inside R running `renv::restore()` will get all the relevant libraries installed.

 [CmdStanR](https://github.com/stan-dev/cmdstanr?tab=readme-ov-file#installation) and [`rethinking`](https://github.com/rmcelreath/rethinking?tab=readme-ov-file#installation) need special install steps, documented in the links to those libraries.